shoutem/shoutem.github.io/_posts/1-2-13-ListView.md

 #### Style

-* **list**
-  - Component is passing content from this Style Prop to `customStyles` prop of underlying `GiftedListView` component

 * **loadMoreSpinner**
-  - Component is passing content from this Style Prop to Style Prop of `FullScreenSpinner` component that appears during initial content loading
+  - Component is passing content from this Style Prop to Style Prop of `Spinner` component that appears during initial content loading

-* **newDataSpinner**
+* **refreshControl**
-  - Component is passing content from this Style Prop to Style Prop of `PlatformSpinner` component that appears when List is scrolled all way to bottom, together with calling the callback from `onLoadMore` prop
+  - Component is passing content from this Style Prop to Style Prop of `RefreshControl` component.
+You can also define `refreshControl.tintColor` prop in this Style, which is passed to `tintColor` prop of `RefreshControl` component.

-* **tintColor**
-  - Component is passing content from this Style Prop to `tintColor` prop of `RefreshControl` component that underlying `GiftedListView` is reusing.